doomed-venet/100-days-of-code/log.md

 ### Day 13: June 7, 2020

 **Today's Progress**: Learned about querying and indexing in Dataframes.
-Tried a few problems but got very confused and mixed up🥴.
+Tried a few problems but got very confused and mixed up.

 **Thoughts:**  Learning, forgeting and remembering is the part of the process I guess.
 Looking forward to tomorrow!